 Where do Gymnosporangium rusts come from?
 Several fungi in the genus Gymnosporangium cause Gymnosporangium rusts.
 These include Gymnosporangium juniperi-virginianae (cedar-apple rust), Gymnosporangium globosum (cedar-hawthorn rust), and Gymnosporangium clavipes (cedar-quince rust).
 These fungi overwinter in infected branches and galls on junipers.
 Spores oozed from the infected branches or produced in the gelatinous gall appendages drift to rosaceous hosts leading to leaf and fruit infections.
 Similarly, spores produced in the tube-like structures/spines on rosaceous leaves and fruits drift to junipers leading to new branch infections and additional gall formation.

 How do I save a tree or shrub with Gymnosporangium rust?
 Gymnosporangium rusts are primarily cosmetic diseases that make susceptible plants unattractive, but rarely have long-term detrimental effects.
 Gymnosporangium rusts on leaves can, for all practical purposes, be ignored.
 Gymnosporangium rusts on juniper branches can be easily managed by pruning approximately four to six inches below swollen areas or galls.
 Rosaceous hosts with infected branches can be pruned similarly.
-Be sure to decontaminate pruning tools between cuts by dipping them for at least 30 seconds in 70% alcohol (e.g., rubbing alcohol) or 10% bleach.
-Alternatively, you can spray tools with a disinfectant that contains approximately 70% alcohol, then allow them to air dry.
+Be sure to decontaminate pruning tools between cuts by treating them for at least 30 seconds in 70% alcohol (e.g., rubbing alcohol or certain spray disinfectants) or 10% bleach.
 Decontaminating tools will prevent movement of rust fungi from branch to branch or from plant to plant during pruning.
 If you use bleach, be sure to thoroughly rinse and oil your tools after pruning to prevent rusting.

 How do I avoid problems with Gymnosporangium rusts in the future?
 The best way to avoid Gymnosporangium rusts is to not grow junipers (particularly red cedar) and susceptible rosaceous hosts close to one another.
 In urban settings where yards are small however, keeping both hosts adequately separated may be impossible.
 Where Gymnosporangium rusts have consistently been a problem, consider using evergreens (e.g., pine, fir, spruce) and flowering trees and shrubs (e.g., cherry, plum, lilac) that are immune to these diseases.
 If you decide that you want to mix junipers with apple, crabapple, hawthorn, and quince on your property, check at your local nursery for resistant varieties that will satisfy your landscaping needs.
 In general, Chinese junipers (Juniperus chinensis) tend to be relatively resistant to Gymnosporangium rusts.